panpuchkov/pyoocalc/README.rst

 ========================================================
-PyLibreTM - Python LibreOffice Template Manager
+PyLibreTM - Python Libre/Open Office Template Manager
 ========================================================

 PyLibreTM allows you to generate different report documents on the base of